gbgabiola/100DaysOfCode/r1-log.md

 ## Day 8: June 9 Saturday
 **Today's Progress**: Not much coding today, just went in FCC challenges and finished the Applied Accessibility track.

+## Day 9: June 10, Sunday
+**Today's Progress**: Refreshed my algorthm skills with part3 of cs50, then finished the Responsive Web Design Principles track in FCC